What Is the Statute of Limitations for Contesting a Will in Virginia?

 The statute of limitations is simply a time limit, or the maximum amount of time someone can wait after an event before filing a claim.
 If that time limit expires, so too does the claimant’s legal standing.
 The statute of limitations varies for every legal action and is often different from state to state.

-In Virginia, the statute of limitations for a last will and testament begin when the executor files the will, and the court issues the Certificate of Qualification, allowing the executor to manage the estate in a legal capacity.
+In Virginia, the statute of limitations for a last will and testament begins when the executor files the will, and the court issues the Certificate of Qualification, allowing the executor to manage the estate in a legal capacity.

 Exceptions for Extension